De Vere Wotton House review: A Surrey Hills getaway with grottoes, temples and griffons galore - Country Life

-In its 400 years of its history, Wootton House has been everything from a spectacular country home to a school for firefighters.
+In its 400 years of history, Wotton House has been everything from a spectacular home to a school for firefighters.
 These days it's a beautiful country house hotel, and Annunciata Elwes paid a visit.

 As the birthplace of John Evelyn, 17th-century landscape gardener and diarist, Wotton House has dipped more than a grotto (it has two) into the firmament of Surrey history.
 Extended in the 18th and 19th centuries, and restored in the 1870s after a fire, there is much that Evelyn wouldn’t recognise about the house today, with its Victorian mock-Tudor façade, octagonal turrets and winged griffons.